JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 into the `build.gradle` file under the both `repositories { .. }` blocks.

 In the IntelliJ IDEA, you may also need to make sure Gradle is running under JDK 1.8, otherwise, the project import may [fail](https://youtrack.jetbrains.com/issue/IDEA-199397).
 Check out the *Gradle Settings* to fix that.
+We will need JDK in the system PATH to make the combined Xcode build work.

 Kotlin/Native plugin requires a newer version of Gradle, let's patch the `gradle/wrapper/gradle-wrapper.properties` and use the following `distrubutionUrl`: